Ever tried to remember the taste of your grandma’s apple pie?

 Q: Can I convert an episodic memory into a semantic one?

 A: Yes.
 Repeatedly recalling the what of an event without the surrounding context gradually abstracts the fact, moving it into semantic memory.
-Think of memorizing a phone number by first picturing the call (episodic) then later just remembering the digits (semantic) Simple as that..
+Think of memorizing a phone number by first picturing the call (episodic) then later just remembering the digits (semantic).

 Q: Which memory type declines faster with age?

 A: Episodic memory typically shows earlier decline, especially for recent events.
-Semantic memory—our store of general knowledge—remains relatively stable for decades Most people skip this — try not to.
-Less friction, more output..
+Semantic memory—our store of general knowledge—remains relatively stable for decades And that's really what it comes down to..

 Q: Does trauma affect episodic and semantic memory differently?

 A: Traumatic experiences can create vivid, intrusive episodic memories while sometimes impairing the ability to form new episodic traces.
-Semantic knowledge about the trauma (e.g., “I was in a car accident”) may stay intact.
+Semantic knowledge about the trauma (e.g., “I was in a car accident”) may stay intact Surprisingly effective..

 Q: How does technology (like smartphones) impact these memories?